Last Updated -

 1. China e-commerce at scale

-2. International commerce growth
+2. International commerce growth with tighter economics

 3. Cloud and AI infrastructure

-4. Logistics and local services as capability layers
+4. Payments and logistics as ecosystem layers

 Market position